-Native American groups range from large scale prehistoric civilizations to smaller scale historic tribes, but there are a few themes that you will see across the continent: in fact, many of the concepts discussed below apply to most small-scale indigenous cultures across the globe.
+Native North American groups range from large scale prehistoric civilizations to smaller scale historic tribes, but there are a few themes that you will see across the continent.
+In fact, many of the concepts discussed below apply to most small-scale indigenous cultures across the globe.
 While they don’t apply to ALL small scale or indigenous cultures, they do reflect fairly common concepts.

 Present tense living cultures.
 Archaeologists talk about prehistoric migration patterns or the archaeological record, and linguists discuss the distribution of language groups, but it is essential to stress that Native American culture should not be discussed in the past tense.
 Native peoples themselves are a living culture interested in speaking for themselves rather than having others speak for them.
 Even what we consider to be scientific facts (such as the linguistic or archaeological record) should be tempered with a sensitivity to current beliefs.